Discrimination based on skin tone: History

-In addition to the bag test, the comb test and the door test were also used.
+In addition to the bag test, the comb test and the door test were used.
 The comb test was used to measure the kinkiness of a person's hair.
 The objective was for the comb to be able to pass through the hair without stopping.
 The door test was popular in some African American clubs and churches.
 The people who were in charge of those clubs and churches would paint their doors a certain shade of brown, similar to the brown paper bag test, and if people's skins were darker than the color of the doors, they were not admitted into the establishments.
-These tests were used to measure what level of "blackness" was and was not acceptable in the world.
-Due to lighter-skinned slaves being allowed to work in the house, they were more likely to be educated than darker slaves were.
-Hence the stereotype that dark people are stupid and ignorant.
-Scholars predict that in the future, the preferred color of beauty will not be black or white but mixed.
-Scholars also predict that the United States will adopt a "multicultural matrix", which will help bridge the racial gap in efforts to achieve racial harmony, termed by some a "browning of America".
-The matrix has four components: the mixed race will help fix racial issues; it serves as a sign of racial progress; it suggests that racism is a thing; and it also suggests that the focus on race is racist due to the lack of racial neutrality.
+These tests were used to measure what level of "Blackness" was and was not acceptable in the world.
+Due to lighter-skinned slaves being allowed to work in the house, they were more likely to be educated than darker slaves were, hence the stereotype that dark people are stupid and ignorant.
+Scholars predict that in the future, the preferred color of beauty will not be black or white, but mixed.

+Scholars predict that the United States will adopt a "multicultural matrix", which will help bridge the racial gap in efforts to achieve racial harmony, termed by some a "browning of America".
+The matrix has four components: that mixed race will help fix racial issues; that it serves as a sign of racial progress; that it suggests that racism is a thing; and that it also suggests that the focus on race is racist due to the lack of racial neutrality.
 At the same time, some Americans view this "browning" as a sort of demographic replacement, which has led to anxiety among some white Americans who feel that their identity and culture are under attack and will be displaced without changes to the US immigration system.

 Eric Peter Kaufmann explored these views among American whites and internationally in the 2018 book Whiteshift: Populism, Immigration and the Future of White Majorities.

-A parallel as well as an opposite critique of this theory is made by black scholars, who state that racial neutrality will not eliminate discrimination based on skin color as long as some races continue to be negatively perceived and unfairly treated.
+A parallel as well as an opposite critique of this theory is made by Black scholars, who state that racial neutrality will not eliminate discrimination based on skin color as long as some races continue to be negatively perceived and unfairly treated.
 As such, racial "browning" would just be another way to erase dark skin without correcting the bad way in which it is perceived.
 From this point of view, racial harmonization is not a valid response to racism at all.
 In his 2008 book The Browning of America and the Evasion of Social Justice, Ronald R. Sundstrom writes: